 Do note that Maundy Thursday, Good Friday, Easter Sunday and Easter Monday are public holidays – preschools/schools, stores and banks will be closed.
-Many stores are open for limited hours on Wednesday (17th April 2019) and Saturday (20th April 2019).
+Many stores are open only for limited hours on Wednesday (08th April 2020) and Saturday (11th April 2020).
 ‘Sunday-open’ stores will be open throughout the holiday.

 Spring is in the air, new life grows and the sun is back.
 Decorations in the home are changed to those of spring/summer colours.